7 of the Best Code Playgrounds

 A variety of front-end code playgrounds have appeared over the years.
 The majority offer a quick and dirty way to experiment with client-side code and share with others.
 In this article, we take a quick look at seven of the best.

 - a preview window — many update on the fly without a refresh

 - zero cost (or payment for premium services only)

 - showing off your coding skills to the world!

 The prize for the best-looking feature-packed playground goes to CodePen.
-The service highlights popular demonstrations (“Pens”) and Projects, which is an online Integrated Development Environment you can use to build and deploy web projects, a feature only added in March 2017.
+The service, co-founded by Chris Coyier, highlights popular demonstrations (“Pens”) and Projects, which is an online Integrated Development Environment you can use to build and deploy web projects, a feature added in March 2017.
 It offers advanced functionality such as sharing and embedding of Pens, adding external JS and CSS libraries, popular preprocessors, and tons more.
 The PRO service provides cross-browser testing, pair-programming and teaching options starting from just $9 per month.